amythical/aws/apigateway/secure-apigateway-with-cognito-userpool.md

 {
     "message": "Unauthorized"
 }
-- Conclusion : Users not logged in with Cognito cannot acces this URL
+- Conclusion : Success!
+Users not logged in with Cognito cannot access this URL

 Now lets see if Cognito Users can access the URL
 - Open POSTMAN, Copy a JWT Token from your app and add it in POSTMAN Headers [New to JWT Tokens ?](Link here)